From Startup Stock to $15 Million Tax-Free: QSBS Explained for 2026

 - $15 million or 10× basis: for stock issued after July 4, 2025

-- No AMT or Net Investment Income Tax (NIIT) on excluded gains.
+- No AMT or Net Investment Income Tax (NIIT) on excluded gains, subject to the limitations discussed later in the article.

 - 0% state level taxes in 40+ states: Many states conform to Federal tax law for QSBS benefits or have no state income tax.